 The NuShares ESG US Aggregate Bond Fund acquires bonds from companies like Bloomberg and Barclays.
 The NUBD scrutinizes all its bonds using the ESG criteria.

 Besides that, the bonds that pass the ESG screening are only included if they have a reasonable market value.
-Launched back in 2017, the bond fund showed a performance of almost 7% in November 2020.
+Launched back in 2017, the bond fund performed almost 7% in November 2020.
+With an expense ratio of only 0.20%, this bond fund is affordable for new ESG investors.

 Table of the Best ESG ETF Funds